There are two ways to connect your device to your modem so it can use the internet: Ethernet cable, or Wi-Fi.

 Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.

-Note: Some homes will have a Network Termination Unit (NTU).
-If your place has never been connected to TPG Fibre before, an NTU will be delivered with your modem if you need one.
+Note: Some homes will also have a Network Termination Unit (NTU).
+If your place hasn't been connected to TPG Fibre before, and an NTU is needed,Vision Network will set it up for you during installation.

 Choose your modem (with or without NTU) to get started: